-Learning outcome C: Review own development and application of performance or design skills Pupils will learn:
+Learning outcome C: Review own development and application of performance or design skills

-C1 REVIEW REHEARSAL/DESIGN PROCESSES
+C1 REVIEW REHEARSAL PROCESSES

-- Developing skills such as physical, vocal, musical, design and interpretative. - Responding to feedback, e.g. director, choreographer, instructors, peers. - Identifying strengths and areas for development. - Actions and targets for improvement. - Reference to professional working practices. - Use of terminology appropriate to the discipline/style of performance.
+- Responding to feedback, e.g. director, choreographer, instructors, peers. - Identifying strengths and areas for development. - Actions and targets for improvement. - Reference to professional working practices. - Use of terminology appropriate to the discipline/style of performance.